nickjwhite/diogenes/README.md

 ### Step 3

-The next step is to download the LSJ Greek lexicon and the L-S Latin lexica, which have been digitized by the Perseus project.
+The next step is to download the LSJ Greek lexicon and the L-S Latin lexica, which were digitized by the Perseus project.
 To get the lexica from Perseus, run:

     make -f mk.lexica-perseus

-The Perseus version of the LSJ has had some errors corrected by the Logeion project, so to download that version instead (L-S will still come from Perseus), run:
+The Perseus version of the LSJ has some errors in it which have been corrected by the Logeion project, so to download that version instead (L-S will still come from Perseus), run:

     make -f mk.lexica-logeion

 ### Step 4

-The final step is to download the lexica, integrate the morphological data with the lexica, and package all this in the form that Diogenes requires.
-To do this, run:
+The final step is to integrate the morphological data with the lexica, and package all this in the form that Diogenes requires.
+To do this,
+run:

     make -f mk.data

-The intermediate files generated in the course of all of the steps above are put the build/ directory, and the final lexical data used by Diogenes is put in the dependencies/data directory, whence it is read by diogenes-server.pl.
+The intermediate files generated in the course of all of the steps above are put the build/ directory, and the final lexical data which is used used by Diogenes at runtime is put in the dependencies/data directory, whence it is read by diogenes-server.pl.